5 Ways Clubs Increase Member Engagement Through Text Message (Plus Templates)

 3. It’s best if you can text using the same phone number you use for calls (i.e. your main office number).

 This way, members receiving messages from you recognize the number, and they can quickly reach you whenever they need.
-The number is probably already saved in their smartphones.
+The number is probably already saved in their cell phones.

 This helps you quickly get notices and updates out.
 It works for targeted groups, like people interested in XYZ lessons, and for getting messages out to everyone quickly.